toebeaner/snapchat/README.md

 `You can download your data` [**here**](https://accounts.snapchat.com/accounts/downloadmydata).

+# Interesting Facts Before You Read
+- If an attacker somehow obtains your email & snapchat account, they could get alot of information on you.
+- You can delete most of this data via the app, site or support.
+- Snapchat doesnt really explain how much data they use, but they do explain why.
+- All sensitive data is private but authorities can requests this.

 # Full list of data before we take a look
 **Data Available In-App**
 ```
 · Name